-Students may return from administrative leave the following term once they have satisfied the deficiencies that lead to the administrative leave.
+Students may return from administrative leave the following term once they have satisfied any unmet requirements that led to the administrative leave.

-Students who fail to register, withdraw, or submit for a second consecutive term will be withdrawn on the seventh Monday of the next term.
+Students who fail to register, withdraw, or submit an application for non-resident status for a second consecutive term will be withdrawn on the seventh Monday of the next term.

 Students who have been withdrawn must apply for readmission to GSAS and pay any relevant fees.